ctf/TEPID-Screensaver/README.md

 - REPORT_MALFUNCTIONING_COMPUTER_TEXT : completes the sentence to "Report this malfunctioning computer to", displayed when a computer cannot contact the network
 - BACKGROUND_PICTURE_LOCATION : location for the background picture
 - ANNOUNCEMENT_SLIDE_LOCATION : directory containing the announcement slides

+## Build
+Gradle tasks:
+- `jar` build jar
+- `windows` build jar and package it with a ctfscreen.scr launcher and libs in `ctfscreen-data` for copying to `System32`
+- `copyConfigs` copies your config files from somewhere else, so they get bundled into the JAR
+- `msi` build msi (make sure you are running on Windows, Wix is installed, and WIX can be called before running this)

+## Run
+The executable follows the Windows screensaver standard for command line flags.
+To run as a screensaver, execute `ctfscreen.jar /s`; to run in a window for debugging, execute `ctfscreen.jar /w`.

+## Known issues
+- Running in fullscreen mode (`/s`) scales badly on non-1080p displays